whocaresleonel/pages/README.md

 **Added slope & cookie clicker.**
 **Added a way to send responses and suggestions to me without joining the discord** **And all the pages actually scroll now lol**
+**Also added a discord plugin so you can talk without having an account**

 **No MIT app inventor exploit YET, it'll be out soon. just keep an eye out.**